Using Protobuf Data with the Foxglove WebSocket Connection

 data.

-Hopefully this tutorial has given you a helpful starting point for bringing in your own Protobuf data to Foxglove Studio.
+Hopefully this tutorial has given you a helpful starting point for bringing in your own Protobuf data to Foxglove.
 The full example code for this tutorial is available in the foxglove/ws-protocol repo, and you can also run the complete Protobuf example server directly from the installed package, using python -m foxglove_websocket.examples.protobuf_server

 .

-Certain Foxglove Studio panels expect specific message schemas in order to work properly.
+Certain Foxglove panels expect specific message schemas in order to work properly.
 For instance, while the Raw Messages and Plot panels are very flexible and work with many kinds of data, the Image panel expects image messages to contain format

 and data